BLCM/bl3mods/Aaron0000/Balands/README.md

 Slow Hand - Set lifesteal to 1.75%.

-The Butcher - No change.
+The Butcher - No change other than a possible damage adjustment.

-Bitch - No change.
+Bitch - No change other than a possible damage adjustment.

 Cheap Tips - Set chip-drop chance to 15%, damage boost set to 10%.

 Crossroad - Projectile count and accuracy nerfs reverted.

-Gold Rush - No change.
+Gold Rush - No change other than a possible damage adjustment.

-Handsome Jackhammer - No change.
+Handsome Jackhammer - No change other than a possible damage adjustment.

-Hyperfocus XZ41 - No change.
+Hyperfocus XZ41 - No change other than a possible damage adjustment.

 Oldridian - Reload speed improved by 40%.

  ┗----Rationale: A boost to reload speed now means you can switch to a preferable element more readily.

-Predatory Lending - No change.
+Predatory Lending - No change other than a possible damage adjustment.

-Proprietary License - No change.
+Proprietary License - No change other than a possible damage adjustment.

-Redistributor - No change.
+Redistributor - No change other than a possible damage adjustment.

 Smog - Set amp damage to 100%.

-Troubleshooter - No change.
+Troubleshooter - No change other than a possible damage adjustment.

-Crossbow - No change.
+Crossbow - No change other than a possible damage adjustment.

 Narp - Post-reload bonuses set to 5%.